Foyerr/Audit-UserShare/README.md

 # Audit-UserShare

-Audit your users home directory.
+Audit your users home directory by finding folders that are no longer needed.

 ## Purpose
     Quickly review your users roaming home directory and provide output to make decisions on the accounts and folders.